stanX19/genshin_lyre/readme.md

 ## Technical stuff

-It utilizes the `keyboard` and `pyautogui` libraries to simulate keyboard events at an administrator level.
+It utilizes the `keyboard` and `pyautogui` libraries to simulate keyboard events at administrator level.

 The script provides a command prompt-like interface for song selection and also includes a simple graphical user interface (GUI) when playing a song.

-I know this code is poorly structured, but it works, so......
+The code is poorly structured due to its age and I am still trying to refactor it, sorry in advance